dalyw01/Docker-Learning/README.md

 - A CONTAINER is an instance of an IMAGE
 - A CONTAINER is a slimmed down version of an OS
 - A DockerFile is basically a type of config file
+- VOLUMES allow CONTAINERS to see files from the host machine

 ## Super basic commands
 ```